About speech, language and communication needs

 What might be some strengths?

-• Some students with communication disorders participate successfully in learning when given clear and specific instructions.
+• Some students with communication needs participate successfully in learning when given clear and specific instructions.

 • Some children may have good visual perceptual skills.
 They may be good at visual searches and recognition.